SolaceDev/solace-dev-codelabs/markdown/kubernetes_operator_codelab/kubernetes_operator_codelab.md

 ## Install Solace Pubsub+ Event Broker

 We are going to deploy a dev instance of the Solace Pubsub+ Event Broker using the Operator.
+Below steps are creating the “developer.yaml” that contains the configuration which the operator will deploy.
+The format of the template is in [PubSub+ Operator API Parameters Reference](https://github.com/SolaceProducts/pubsubplus-kubernetes-operator/blob/main/docs/EventBrokerOperatorParametersReference.md) .
+Then you are using kubectl to deploy the template.

 ### Minimum-footprint Deployment for Developers
 ```bash